virtual-labs/exp-dht11-sensor-au/experiment/aim.md

-### Aim of the Experiment
+### Aim of The Experiment
-To interface DHT11 sensor with Raspberry Pi and write a program to print temperature and humidity readings.
+To interface a DHT11 sensor with a Raspberry Pi and write a Python program to print temperature and humidity readings, this experiment demonstrates sensor integration using the Raspberry Pi’s GPIO pins to collect data from the DHT11, a digital temperature and humidity sensor, with applications in weather monitoring, smart agriculture, and home automation.